Dudebaker/Gadgets-Additions/README.md

 [![](https://github.com/Dudebaker/Gadgets-Additions/assets/2338122/6447462d-018f-4e81-9653-b9f774f7d5d0)](https://github.com/Dudebaker/Gadgets-Additions/assets/2338122/6447462d-018f-4e81-9653-b9f774f7d5d0)

-* Shows a ping monitor for up to 5 destinations which works with any address/IP
+* Shows a ping monitor for an infinite amount destinations which works with any address/IP
 * Downtime counter, average measuring and max latency values
 * Logs timeouts to file (double-click the graph to open the file)
 * Additional skin accessible via the context menu for Ping with DNSlookup (but doesn't work with local stuff)